Skip to Content

 • Individuals can keep exempt property.

-• Your current wages, retirement accounts, or government benefits can be used by the trustee to settle your debts.
+• Your current wages, retirement accounts, or government benefits may be used by the trustee to settle your debts.

 • Once allowable assets are sold and the proceeds used, any remaining eligible debt is discharged (which means erased).